Bill.com (NYSE:BILL) Updates FY 2022 Earnings Guidance

-Bill.com (NYSE:BILL) last issued its earnings results on Wednesday, August 25th.
-The company reported ($0.07) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.04) by ($0.03).
-The business had revenue of $78.30 million during the quarter, compared to the consensus estimate of $64.98 million.
-Bill.com had a negative return on equity of 6.22% and a negative net margin of 41.43%.
-The business’s revenue was up 85.9% on a year-over-year basis.
-During the same period in the prior year, the business earned ($0.02) EPS.
-On average, sell-side analysts predict that Bill.com will post -2.15 earnings per share for the current fiscal year.

-In other news, CEO Rene A. Lacerte sold 75,000 shares of Bill.com stock in a transaction dated Friday, August 27th.
-The stock was sold at an average price of $260.92, for a total value of $19,569,000.00.
-Following the transaction, the chief executive officer now directly owns 113,022 shares in the company, valued at $29,489,700.24.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO John R. Rettig sold 7,833 shares of the stock in a transaction that occurred on Tuesday, September 7th.
-The shares were sold at an average price of $294.66, for a total value of $2,308,071.78.
+In other news, CEO Rene A. Lacerte sold 25,000 shares of Bill.com stock in a transaction on Friday, June 18th.
+The stock was sold at an average price of $178.00, for a total value of $4,450,000.00.
+Following the completion of the sale, the chief executive officer now directly owns 63,022 shares of the company’s stock, valued at $11,217,916.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Rene A. Lacerte sold 75,000 shares of Bill.com stock in a transaction dated Friday, August 27th.
+The shares were sold at an average price of $260.92, for a total value of $19,569,000.00.
+Following the completion of the transaction, the chief executive officer now owns 113,022 shares of the company’s stock, valued at approximately $29,489,700.24.
 The disclosure for this sale can be found here.
-Insiders sold 293,433 shares of company stock worth $65,152,438 over the last ninety days.
-11.10% of the stock is currently owned by company insiders.
+Over the last quarter, insiders sold 271,234 shares of company stock worth $61,845,567.
+11.10% of the stock is currently owned by insiders.

 A hedge fund recently raised its stake in Bill.com stock.
-Morgan Stanley grew its position in Bill.com Holdings, Inc. (NYSE:BILL) by 538.1% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 378,675 shares of the company’s stock after acquiring an additional 319,329 shares during the period.
+Morgan Stanley lifted its holdings in shares of Bill.com Holdings, Inc. (NYSE:BILL) by 538.1% during the 2nd quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 378,675 shares of the company’s stock after acquiring an additional 319,329 shares during the period.
 Morgan Stanley owned 0.40% of Bill.com worth $69,366,000 at the end of the most recent reporting period.
-Institutional investors own 87.23% of the company’s stock.
+Institutional investors and hedge funds own 87.23% of the company’s stock.

 Bill.com Holdings, Inc provides cloud-based software that digitizes and automates back-office financial operations for small and midsize businesses worldwide.
 It offers artificial-intelligence (AI)-enabled financial software platform.
 The company provides software-as-a-service, cloud-based payments products, which allow users to automate accounts payable and accounts receivable transactions, as well as enable users to connect with their suppliers and/or customers to do business, manage cash flows, and enhance office efficiency.